Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 where the exchange of the integration order is justified due to the Fubini-Tonelli theorem, as the resulting integrand is absolutely integrable due to the restriction $\mathrm{Re}(\nu)>d$.
 For $\bm k = \bm 0$, the integral evaluates to

 For $\bm k\neq \bm 0$, we obtain the desired result after substituting $t = \pi \bm k^2 / s^2$,

 \end{proof}

 Crandall's representation now follows by rewriting the lattice sum for the Epstein zeta function in terms of the upper and lower Crandall functions.
-By applying the Poisson summation formula to the sum involving the lower Crandall functions, the Epstein zeta function is expressed in terms of two superexponentially convergent lattice sums, thus forming the basis for its efficient computation. \begin{theorem}[Crandall representation] \crandallreqs Then the Epstein zeta function is well-defined and for any $\lambda>0$, it holds that
+By applying the Poisson summation formula to the sum involving the lower Crandall functions, the Epstein zeta function is expressed in terms of two superexponentially convergent lattice sums, thus forming the basis for its efficient computation.
+The resulting representation can be considered as a generalization of Ewald's method \cite{ewald1921berechnung}.